United States Military Academy Nominations

 The Nomination Process

-To be considered for an appointment to a service academy, an applicant must meet the eligibility requirements established by law and be nominated from an authorized person including a Member of the United States Senate or the House of Representatives.
-I may nominate applicants who are legally living within the boundaries of Connecticut's 4th Congressional District.
+To be considered for an appointment to a Service Academy, an applicant must meet the eligibility requirements set forth by law and be nominated by an authorized person.
+Additional information regarding eligibility criteria and nominating authorities can be found here.
+Congressman Himes may nominate applicants who legally reside within Connecticut's Fourth Congressional District.
+You may confirm in which Congressional District you reside here.

-Due to the competitiveness of this selection process, it is strongly recommended that each candidate applies to both U.S. Senators and their U.S. Representative.
-An applicant who has a parent who is an active or retired military person, a disabled or deceased veteran, a POW/MIA, or a Medal of Honor winner, may wish to contact the academy to learn of additional means of receiving a service-connected or Presidential nomination.
+Due to the competitiveness of this selection process, it is strongly recommended that each candidate seeks a nomination from both of their U.S. Senators and their U.S. Representative.
+An applicant whose parent is active or retired military, a disabled or deceased veteran, a POW/MIA, or a Medal of Honor winner may wish to contact the Academy to learn of additional means of receiving a service-connected or Presidential nomination.

-Please adhere to the deadline as stated above as it will not be extended.
-If all materials are not submitted by the deadline, your file will be closed as incomplete and you will not be considered for nomination.
-Additionally, all applicants should open and account and at least begin the process of applying to the academies of their choice.
+Please adhere to the deadline listed on the nomination application as it will not be extended.
+If all application materials are not received before the deadline, your file will be considered incomplete and you will not be considered for nomination.
+Additionally, all applicants should open an account and at least begin the process of applying to the Academies of their choice.
+Contact the Admissions Department of the Academy to which you are applying with questions about their specific application process.

 Who Is Eligible?

-An applicant for a nomination must meet the following eligibility requirements as of July 1 of the year of admission to a service academy.
+Each applicant must meet the following eligibility requirements as of July 1st of the year of admission to an Academy:

-• Must be unmarried, not pregnant, and have no legal obligation to support children or other dependents
+- Marital Status: Must be unmarried, not expecting, and without legal obligation to support children or other dependents;

 * Candidates for admission to the Merchant Marine Academy must be at least 17 years old, but not have passed their 25th birthday by July 1 of the year of admission.